Stretching is highly beneficial for everyone

 So what type of stretching is best for which phase of the recovery process?

-The recovery process of a soft tissue injury can be broken down into a number of phases and it’s important that the right type of stretching be employed for each phase so you should really seek professional advice in the first injury after an injury to make sure you’re on the right track.
+The recovery process of a soft tissue injury can be broken down into a number of phases and it’s important that the right type of stretching be employed for each phase so you should really seek professional advice in the first instance after an injury, to make sure you’re on the right track.

 Colchester acupuncture recommends stretching